Karen Holbrook

-Karen Ann Holbrook (born November 6, 1942, in Des Moines, Iowa) is the regional chancellor of University of South Florida Sarasota-Manatee since January 2, 2018.
+Karen Ann Holbrook (born November 6, 1942, in Des Moines, Iowa) is the regional chancellor of the University of South Florida Sarasota–Manatee since January 2, 2018.

 Career

 Holbrook earned her B.S. and M.S. from the University of Wisconsin–Madison, in zoology.
 After teaching biology at Ripon College, she earned a Ph.D. in biological structure from the University of Washington School of Medicine in 1972, where she served as a postdoctoral fellow in dermatology, faculty member and research administrator.
 She then pursued further training in dermatology.
 She is an alumna of Gamma Phi Beta sorority.

 Holbrook was a professor of biological structure and medicine at University of Washington School of Medicine, where she became the first woman to be named associate dean at the UW School of Medicine, vice president for research and dean of the graduate school at the University of Florida, and senior vice president for academic affairs and provost at the University of Georgia.